markusvoelter/CRCPlusPlus/README.md

 Type `ruby crc2plantuml.rb <filename>`

+There are two additional parameters:
-You can add an optional second argument `-nonotes` to suppress rendering of the notes in the diagram.
+* `-nonotes` to suppresses rendering of the notes in the diagram.
+* `-shortCollab` uses a shorter notation on the collaboration arrows by replacing the name of the target with a `$`

 ## MD File Structure